mindset-dojo/mindset-dojo.github.io/_forms/revealed-preference-reflection.md

 ## Implementation

-You reflect upon your own or another's actions, and your shadow is revealed through the stuck points.
-This is Ki to understanding people's true priorities, especially in cases of manipulation or self-deception.
+You reflect upon your own or another's actions, and your shadow (what you don't acknowledge about yourself) is revealed through the stuck points.
+This is critical to achieving a personal understanding of people's motivations, especially in cases of manipulation or self-deception.

 ## Inspiration